ABOUT us

 FAQs

-• Most clients meet weekly or bi-weekly with me for at least three months and after this may taper down to less frequent sessions and eventually stop seeing me.
+• Most clients meet weekly or bi-weekly with us for 3-4 months and after this may taper down to less frequent sessions and eventually stop seeing us.
 However, it’s also normal to have sessions for a much longer time.
 We will make a plan based on your individual needs.

 • We take insurance!
-However, if we don’t accept your insurance or your insurance does not cover sessions, the price is $175 for the initial session (50 minutes), $150 for a 50-minute follow-up, and $90 for a 25-minute follow-up.
+However, if we don’t accept your insurance or your insurance does not cover sessions, the price is $150 for a 50-minute session and $90 for a 25-minute follow-up.
+All first sessions are required to be 50 minutes.

 We also offer reduced rates based on financial need.
 Fill out the contact form here to inquire.